ethereum/EIPs/EIPS/eip-1.md

 - The title should accurately describe the content.
 - Check the EIP for language (spelling, grammar, sentence structure, etc.), markup (GitHub flavored Markdown), code style

-If the EIP isn't ready, the editor will send it back to the author for revision, with specific instructions.
+If the EIP isn't ready, the editor will send it back to the author for revision, with specific instructions and possibly a request for review by Technical Peers.

 Once the EIP is ready for the repository, the EIP editor will: